lirisoft-llc/covid-alert-app/README.md

 ## Customization

 You can customize the look and feel of the app largely by editing values found in the [Theme File](https://github.com/CovidShield/mobile/blob/master/src/shared/theme.ts).
-It is compatible to work with APHL Key server[https://static.googleusercontent.com/media/www.google.com/en//covid19/exposurenotifications/pdfs/Exposure-Notification-FAQ-v1.2.pdf].
-APHL will be granted only to public health authorities.

 ## Localization